rotki/rotki/docs/api.rst

    :resjsonarr string address: The address, which is the unique identifier of each account.
 For BTC blockchain query and if the entry is an xpub then this attribute is missing.
    :resjsonarr string xpub: The extended public key.
 This attribute only exists for BTC blockchain query and if the entry is an xpub
    :resjsonarr string label: The label to describe the account.
 Can also be null.
    :resjsonarr list tags: A list of tags associated with the account.
 Can also be null.
+Should never by an empty list.

    :statuscode 200: Account data successfully queried.
    :statuscode 409: User is not logged in.